-Graduates of the Dietetic Internship Program have been able to find employment in a variety of work environments throughout the United States.
+Graduates of the Dietetic Internship program are employed in a variety of work environments throughout the United States.

 The dietetic internship program is jointly sponsored by the University of Arkansas for Medical Sciences and the Central Arkansas Veterans Healthcare System.
-Affiliations with a number of hospitals, school food service, and clinics in the central Arkansas area provide experiences which supplement and complement those received at the primary training sites.
+Affiliations with a number of hospitals, school food services, and clinics in the central Arkansas area provide experiences that supplement and complement those received at the primary training sites.
 Admission requirements include a baccalaureate degree, verification from a didactic program in dietetics approved by The American Dietetic Association, and participation in a national computer matching program for dietetic interns (see internship admission requirements).

-Master of Science students seeking admission to the Dietetic Internship Program must use the Dietetic Internship application process.
-That is, acceptance to the Master of Science Program does not ensure admission to the Dietetic Internship Program.
+Master of Science students seeking admission to the Dietetic Internship program must use the Dietetic Internship application process.
+That is, acceptance to the Master of Science program does not ensure admission to the Dietetic Internship program.

-This program is accredited with the Commission on Accreditation for Dietetics Education (CADE) of The American Dietetic Association, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606.
+The dietetic internship program is accredited by the Commission on Accreditation for Dietetics Education (CADE) of The American Dietetic Association, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606.
 Telephone: (800) 877-1600, ext.
 5400 or (312) 899-0040.

-Upon graduation from the University of Arkansas for Medical Sciences/Central Arkansas Veterans Healthcare System Dietetic Internship Program, the Post-Baccalaureate Certificate in Dietetics is awarded.
+Upon graduation from the University of Arkansas for Medical Sciences/Central Arkansas Veterans Healthcare System Dietetic Internship program, the Post-Baccalaureate Certificate in Dietetics is awarded.
 The Certificate establishes academic eligibility to apply for the national registration examination through The Commission on Dietetic Registration.
 Upon successful completion of the examination, the graduates become Registered Dietitians (RD) and eligible for state licensure in Arkansas.
-Successful completion of the program does not itself ensure registration or licensure.
-Each student is responsible for familiarizing himself/herself with the applicable registration and licensure requirements.
+Successful completion of the program